Diethylhexyl Sodium Sulfosuccinate

 Diethylhexyl Sodium Sulfosuccinate, also called Dioctyl Sodium Sulfosuccinate or Sodium Docusate, is a waxy solid.
 It is used in the formulation of a wide variety of topical products, including bath products, blushers, body and hand preparations, foundations, shaving creams and skin-care products.

 Diethylhexyl Sodium Sulfosuccinate enhances the water solubility of other cosmetic ingredients.
-It also helps form emulsions by reducing the surface tension of the substances to be emulsified and functions as a surfactant or cleansing agent.
+It also helps form emulsions by reducing the surface tension of the substances to be emulsified and functions as a An ingredient that helps two substances that normally do not mix to become dissolved or dispersed in one another.
+Also called a surface active agent. or cleansing agent.

 Diethylhexyl Sodium Sulfosuccinate, often referred to as Dioctyl Sodium Sulfosuccinate, is an anionic surfactant used in a variety of applications, including cosmetics and personal-care products, over-the-counter (OTC) and prescription drugs, and as a food additive.

 The Food and Drug Administration (FDA) reviewed the safety of Diethylhexyl Sodium Sulfosuccinate and approved its use as a multipurpose food additive.
-The safety of Diethylhexyl Sodium Sulfosuccinate was assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
+The safety of Diethylhexyl Sodium Sulfosuccinate was assessed by the The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) Expert Panel.
 The CIR Expert Panel reviewed the scientific data and concluded that Diethylhexyl Sodium Sulfosuccinate was safe as used in topical cosmetic formulations at concentrations up to 5%.

 CIR Safety Review: The CIR Expert Panel acknowledged that under the exaggerated exposure conditions of occlusive patch tests, Diethylhexyl Sodium Sulfosuccinate is a cumulative irritant, but not a sensitizer.